ksstrat/milestone-project-1/TESTING.md

 ***

 * The Lighthouse Score for desktops regarding "Accessibility", "Best Practices" and "SEO" is for all Pages 100 or near 100.
 * Performance is 90+ to 100.
-This is mainly due to larger images.
+This is mainly due to larger images. (except booking.html)
 * There is no need for action here, as a score above 90 is considered by Google to be good and safe for the user experience.

 #### ***index.html***